department-of-veterans-affairs/vets-website/content/pages/pensions/rates.md

 **Example:**
 You’re a qualified Veteran with a dependent, non-Veteran spouse and no children.
 You also qualify for A&A benefits.
 You and your spouse have a combined yearly income of $10,000.

-Your MAPR amount = $25,525
+* Your MAPR amount = $25,525
-Your yearly income = $10,000
+* Your yearly income = $10,000
-Your VA pension = $15,525 for the year (or $1,293.75 paid each month)
+* Your VA pension = $15,525 for the year (or $1,293.75 paid each month)

-**Find your Maximum Annual Pension Rate (MAPR) amount** Date of Cost-of-Living Increase: 12-01-2016
+**Find your Maximum Annual Pension Rate (MAPR) amount**
+* Date of Cost-of-Living Increase: December 1, 2016
-Increase Factor:  .3%
+* Increase Factor:  .3%
-Standard Medicare Deduction: Actual amount will be determined by SSA based on individual income.
+* Standard Medicare Deduction: Actual amount will be determined by SSA based on individual income.

 **For Veterans with at least 1 dependent spouse or child:**